paninetworks/coredns/middleware/proxy/README.md

 ## Upstream Protocols

-Currently supported are `dns` (i.e., standard DNS over UDP) and `https_google`.
+Currently `protocol` supports `dns` (i.e., standard DNS over UDP/TCP) and `https_google`.
 Note that with `https_google` the entire transport is encrypted.
 Only *you* and *Google* can see your DNS activity.

-### dns

-### https_google

-This proxy uses `dns.google.com`, but that name obviously needs resolving into an address to be useful.
-The proxy middleware uses Google Public DNS (8.8.8.8 and 8.8.4.4) to re-resolve this name every 30 seconds.

-#### Debug queries
+* `dns`: no options can be given at the moment.
+* `https_google`: bootstrap **ADDRESS** is used to resolve `dns.google.com` to an address to connect to.
+This happens every 30s.
+If not specified the default is used: 8.8.8.8/8.8.4.4.

   Debug queries are enabled by default and currently there is no way to turn them off.
 When CoreDNS receives a debug queries (i.e. the name is prefixed with `o-o.debug.` a TXT record with Comment from `dns.google.com` is added.
 Note this is not always set, but sometimes you'll see:

   `dig @localhost -p 1053 mx o-o.debug.example.org`:

 ~~~ txt
 ;; OPT PSEUDOSECTION: